JPEWdev/wlmatchbox/README.md

 ninja -C builddir
 ```

-As a convinence, a `run` target is provided that will run the compositor with
+As a convenience, a `run` target is provided that will run the compositor with
 the app chooser and panel.
 To launch it, run:

 ```shell
 ninja -C builddir run
 ```

+*NOTE:* When running this way under another compositor (e.g. Gnome or KDE),
+some applications may not correctly launch under the nested compositor and will
+instead launch in the parent.
+Applications that launch this way will not appear
+in the app panel.

 ## Components